home-assistant/developers.home-assistant/docs/documenting/standards.md

 ## General documentation

-Broadly speaking, documentation should be written following the Microsoft Style Guide](https://learn.microsoft.com/style-guide/welcome/).
+Broadly speaking, documentation should be written following the [Microsoft Style Guide](https://learn.microsoft.com/style-guide/welcome/).

 A few of the most common cases picked up in reviews are listed below: